Written by Craig McIntyre

 4. Don’t dismiss information

-It is important to go into an event with an open mind, willing to listen and open to challenging yourself on what your club currently delivers; that’s how we learn.
+It is important to go into an event with an open mind, willing to listen and prepared to challenge yourself on what your club currently delivers; that’s how we learn.
 Don’t let yourself be the person saying “But that won’t work for us because…!”
 Think of different ways you could apply ideas to your specific situation, or use the advice as a reminder of best practice.

 5. What’s going to change?